-5.6.8.2 System Memory Protection Unit (SMPU)
+5.6.5.2 System Memory Protection Unit (SMPU)

 The System Memory Protection Unit (SMPU) provides memory protection at the crossbar (XBAR).
 The SMPU allows splitting of the physical memory into 16 different regions.
-Each XBAR master (Core, DMA) can be assigned different access rights to each region.
-The SMPU can be used to prevent non-safety masters (including DMA) from accessing restricted memory regions.
+Each XBAR master (Core, DMA, FlexRay, Ethernet, SIPI) can be assigned different access rights to each region.
+The SMPU can be used to prevent non-safety masters (including DMA or FlexRay controller) from accessing restricted memory regions.

 Memory accesses that have sufficient access control rights are allowed to complete, while accesses that are not mapped to any region descriptor or have insufficient rights are terminated with a protection error response.
-The SMPU implements a set of program-visible region descriptors that monitor all system bus addresses.
+The SMPU implements a set of programvisible region descriptors that monitor all system bus addresses.
 The result is a hardware structure with a two-dimensional connection matrix, where the region descriptors represent one dimension and the individual system bus addresses and attributes represent the second dimension.

-Assumption: [SM\094] The SMPU shall only be programmed by a performance core.
+Assumption: [SM_094] The SMPU shall only be programmed by the safety core.
 This software shall prevent write accesses to the SMPU's registers from all other masters.
-The SMPU programming model shall only be accessible by the performance cores. [end]
+The SMPU programming model shall only be accessible to the safety core. [end]

-Assumption under certain conditions: [SM\095] If non-replicated bus masters are used, system level functional safety integrity measures must cover bus operations to reduce the likelihood of replicated resources being erroneously modified. [end]
+Assumption under certain conditions: [SM_095] If non-replicated bus masters are used, system level functional safety integrity measures must cover bus operations to reduce the likelihood of replicated resources being erroneously modified. [end]